nih-fmrif/NIMH_repro_2017_03/setup.md

  > > ~~~
  > > {: .bash}
  > >
- > >    When atom opens select Atom in the menu bar and then "Install Shell
- > >    commands" and exit Atom.
-After this, in a new iTerm window the editor
+ > >   After this, in a new iTerm window the editor should be opened by
- > >    should be opened by executing the command atom (if not make sure that
+ > >    executing the command "atom".
- > >    /usr/local/bin is on the PATH).
  > {: .solution}
  >
  >   * Anaconda installation: